canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 ## Features
 ### Class features
+{% capture callofthedeep %}
- - **Call of the Deep** You can breathe underwater and you have a swimming speed of 20 feet.
+You can breathe underwater and you have a swimming speed of 20 feet.
 Additionally, when immersed in water, your warlock spells no longer require verbal components.
+{% endcapture %}

+{% include hidden.html content=callofthedeep id="callofthedeep" title="Call of the Deep" %}

+**Pact of the Blade**
+{% capture pactoftheblade %}
+You can use your action to create a pact weapon in your empty hand.
+You can choose the form that this melee weapon takes each time you create it (see chapter 5 for weapon options).
+You are proficient with it while you wield it.
+This weapon counts as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

+Your pact weapon disappears if it is more than 5 feet away from you for 1 minute or more.
+It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

+You can transform one magic weapon into your pact weapon by performing a special ritual while you hold the weapon.
+You perform the ritual over the course of 1 hour, which can be done during a short rest.
+You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your pact weapon thereafter.
+You can't affect an artifact or a sentient weapon in this way.
+The weapon ceases being your pact weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
+The weapon appears at your feet if it is in the extradimensional space when the bond breaks.
+{% endcapture %}
+{% include hidden.html content=pactoftheblade id="pactoftheblade" title="Pact of the Blade" %}

 ### Orc features
 - **Athletic** Ignore the effects of difficult terrain while climbing and swimming.